CSC581/shared-engine/docs/Engine_Reference_Trimmed.md

   velocity; horizontal velocity and position are unchanged.
 - Positive gravity accelerates in the positive Y direction; negative gravity pushes entities upward instead.
-- Setting gravity to `0.0F` — or skipping `applyGravity` for a frame — stops it *adding* velocity but does **not** clear velocity an Entity already has;
+- Setting gravity to `0.0F` or skipping `applyGravity` for a frame stops it *adding* velocity but does **not** clear velocity an Entity already has;
   an entity already falling keeps falling at its current speed.

 ### Usage pattern

-Gravity is opt-in per entity and per frame — nothing calls it automatically.
+Gravity is opt-in per entity and per frame: nothing calls it automatically.
 A game decides which entities should fall and calls it from its own `update()`: